ivanrg99/easytransfer/README.md

 # Roadmap
 - Make easytransfer a library
 - Make a GUI version
-- Add better error handling
+- Add better error handling (timeouts when writing to server for ex)
 - Add documentation and tests
 - Cleanup code a bit more
 - Check in header that both client and server have the same chunk size